amail/comfirm-dmarc-report-server/README.md

 ===========================
 *v 0.7*

-Server for receiving **DMARC** reports and passing them to a web service as JSON.
+Server for receiving **DMARC** reports, validate their integrity, and passing them to a web service as JSON.

 This server is not ready for production use at this point!